Code

 s.)We also call the sequence of states and actions a trajectory.

-Above, we suppose that the game ends after \(H\) total moves.
+Exercise 9.1 (Variable length games) Above, we suppose that the game ends after \(H\) total moves.
 But most real games have a variable length.
 How would you describe this?

-Example 8.1 (Tic-tac-toe) Let us frame tic-tac-toe in this setting.
+Example 9.1 (Tic-tac-toe) Let us frame tic-tac-toe in this setting.

-Our notation may remind you of Chapter 1.
+Our notation may remind you of Chapter 2.
 Given that these games also involve a sequence of states and actions, can we formulate them as finite-horizon MDPs?
 The two settings are not exactly analogous, since in MDPs we only consider a single policy, while these games involve two distinct players with opposite objectives.
-Since we want to analyze the behavior of both players at the same time, describing such a game as an MDP is more trouble than it’s worth.
+Since we want to analyze the behaviour of both players at the same time, describing such a game as an MDP is more trouble than it’s worth.

 class Player(IntEnum):